saifaldin14/Compiler/README.md

 # Compiler

 An implementation of a compiler written entirely in C++ that performs lexical, syntax and semantic analysis before finally creating intermediate code through Three Adress Code.

 The program defines its own programming language EZ as a simple and readable psuedocode style language.
 The code is loaded from files containing '.cp' extension.

+The language supports if-else conditional operations, while loops, recursion, function definitions, integer and double variables, boolean algebra and arithmetic operations.

 Below is an example of EZ code:

 ## EZ Code Example